DarrienK/DarrienK/README.md

 - Hi!
 I'm @DarrienK
-- Haven't been coding in a while, but I'm excited to be back
+- Excited to code and learn
 - Looking to meet / interact with great people in the community

 <!---